swseighman/PythonIntro/basics/strings/README.md

 Save this file as `name.py` and then run it.
 You should see this output:

 ```
-Ada Lovelace
+Joe Thomas
 ```

-In this example, the variable name refers to the lowercase string `ada lovelace`.
+In this example, the variable name refers to the lowercase string `joe thomas`.
 The method `title()` appears after the variable in the `print()` call.
-A method is an action that Python can perform on a piece of data.
+A method is an action that Python can perform on a piece of data (object).
 The dot (.) after name in `name.title()` tells Python to make the `title()` method act on the variable name.
 Every method is followed by a set of parentheses, because methods often need additional information to do their work.
 That information is provided inside the parentheses.
 The `title()` function doesn’t need any additional information, so its parentheses are empty.

 The `title()` method changes each word to title case, where each word begins with a capital letter.
 This is useful because you’ll often want to think of a name as a piece of information.
-For example, you might want your program to recognize the input values Ada, ADA, and ada as the same name, and display all of them as Ada.
+For example, you might want your program to recognize the input values Joe, JOE, and joe as the same name, and display all of them as Joe.

 Several other useful methods are available for dealing with case as well.
 For example, you can change a string to all uppercase or all lowercase letters like this:

 ```
-name = "Ada Lovelace"
+name = "Joe Thomas"
 print(name.upper())
 print(name.lower())
 ```